-Seven in ten people with diabetes do not achieve desired health outcomes4, which puts them at risk of developing diabetes-related complications.
-While Novo Nordisk provides a broad portfolio of treatment options and delivery devices, we know that it takes more than medicine for people to achieve their desired health outcomes.
+Many people with diabetes do not achieve desired health outcomes4, which puts them at risk of developing diabetes-related complications.
+While Novo Nordisk provides a broad portfolio of treatment options and delivery devices, we know that it takes more than medicine for people to live a full and healthy life with diabetes.
 We address this by providing training of healthcare providers, education of people with diabetes and engaging in advocacy for patient-centred care.

 2. WHO.
 Global report on diabetes.
 World Health Organization.
 2016.

 3. Novo Nordisk.
 Annual Report 2016.
 Available at: http://www.novonordisk.com/annualreport